Guide · Distribution

 Does Anti-AI processing affect audio quality?

 Anti-AI Master processes audio at 48 kHz / 32-bit float internally and is designed to be inaudible.
-The Anti-AI transform operates at frequencies above 17 kHz and uses spectral shaping that maintains the perceived sound quality.
+The Anti-AI transform works in the inaudible ultrasonic range and uses spectral shaping that maintains the perceived sound quality.
 Preview the result before downloading.

 Check your AI detection score — free